larsvers/one-country-page/README.md

 - You make your chart in Flourish with all countries included
 - A few topline requirements from a page build perspective:
-  - Each chart needs a name that can be used as a CSS selector.
-Basically, it should be lowercase, no special characters, dash separated words.
+  - Each topic ('topic_id` in _country-data.csv_) and chart ('name` in _country-data.csv_) needs a name that can be used as a CSS selector → lowercase, no special characters, dash separated words.
 You should hold on to this chart name across all datasets.
-  - All countries in the data with an upper case 3 letter `iso_code`
   - Bar chart
     - Color mode: row
     - Palette: single color